panteng/lean-grid/README.md

         </div>
     </div>

-Unlike Bootstrap's 12 columns grid system, Lean-Grid divides a row into 24 columns, which is more flexiable for dashboard webapps.
+Unlike Bootstrap's 12 columns grid system, lean-grid divides a row into 24 columns, which is more flexiable for dashboard websites.

 ## License